dashpay/docs/masternodes/setup-testnet.rst

 address using the promo code 'masternode'.
 Then download and initialize dashmate as follows::

-  git clone -b master https://github.com/dashevo/dashmate.git cd dashmate npm install && sudo npm link
+  npm install -g dashmate

 If you are using Windows, you will need to change the path for two log files.
 Modify the example below with a log path of your choosing::

-  dashmate config:set platform.drive.abci.log.prettyFile.path C:\Users\strophy\Documents\GitHub\dashmate\testnet-drive-pretty.log
+  dashmate config set platform.drive.abci.log.prettyFile.path C:\Users\strophy\Documents\GitHub\dashmate\testnet-drive-pretty.log
-  dashmate config:set platform.drive.abci.log.jsonFile.path C:\Users\strophy\Documents\GitHub\dashmate\testnet-drive-json.log
+  dashmate config set platform.drive.abci.log.jsonFile.path C:\Users\strophy\Documents\GitHub\dashmate\testnet-drive-json.log

 Register your masternode on the network as follows::